 On top of this, we have been wanting to finish off the bar area (there are updates that need to me made in order for us to get our liquor license), add a Seattle-worthy espresso machine, and built out a small front patio for summer dining.

 Restaurants take years to really start make money.
 Tomorrow my dad turns 67.
 In a few more years, he should be taking a back seat at the restaurant.
 He has been in this industry his whole life, and we know we have what it takes to make this place a success.
-So, we did what we needed to do in order to finance these goals and dreams.
+So, we did what we needed to do in order to finance these goals and dreams, we made sure to first contact a finance expert to get the best advice (go now here).
 We started a Kickstarter campaign!

 Our hope is to raise at least 15k in 30 days.
 We've already been up and running for one week and have raised 10k!
 You guys, we are almost there.
 Heck, with your help, we could finish this campaign off today!
 I have over twenty thousand readers.
 If only half of you donated a small amount, we'd still get beyond our goal.
 Every little bit counts - and gives us so much in return.
 A gift at any level is appreciated, as are tweets and facebook posts to help us spread the word!

 I rarely, if ever, ask my readers for much, and this would mean the world not only to me but to my family.
 This restaurant is my parent's retirement plan.
 Without its success, there will be many more years of struggle to come.
 This Kickstarter campaign - small as it is - will be enough to get us to the next level with the restaurant so that we can ensure we are doing everything we can to make it a successful part of the vibrant Pioneer Square neighborhood and the ever-growing Seattle food scene.